Learning Through Action

-For more information and bookings visit Learning Through Action section of the Council website.
+For more information and bookings visit the Learning Through Action section of the Council website.

 Visiting the Botanic Gardens

-School groups planning on bringing large groups to the Gardens should liaise with the Visitor Centre beforehand.
+School groups planning on bringing large groups to the Gardens should liaise with staff from the Visitor Centre beforehand.
 We can then advise which areas have ongoing work programmes and where to avoid.
 Contact staff at the Botanic Gardens Visitor Centre on 941 7590.